AdaCore/training_material/courses/fundamentals_of_ada/060_record_types/04-aggregates.rst

    A. :ada:`Four` **must** use named association
    B. :ada:`others` valid: :ada:`One` and :ada:`Three` are :ada:`Integer`
-   C. Valid but :ada:`Two` is not initialized
+   C. Valid but :ada:`Y` is not initialized
    D. Positional for all components

 ------------------